Hardy inequality and asymptotic eigenvalue distribution for discrete Laplacians: Introduction

 where $\lambda_N$ denotes the $N$-th eigenvalue counted with multiplicity. \end{enumerate} \end{theorem}

+The theorem will be proved in Section \ref{s:hardytree}.
+In \eqref{e:tree0}, we have use the Landau's notation for the small $o$.
+Namely, $f(x)=o(g(x))$, as $|x|\to \infty$ if $f/g(x)$ tends to $0$ as $|x|\to \infty$.
+Notice that the convergence given by $|x|\to \infty$ corresponds that given by the filter generated by the complements of finite sets and is independent of the choice of $\omega$.

 Note that we improve on the bound \eqref{e:majo}.
-We point out that Hypothesis \eqref{e:hypC0old} is fulfilled by simple trees, i.e., when $\Er=m_0=1$.
-Since $G_0$ is a tree, we recall that $\Delta_{\Er_\circ, \theta_\circ}$ is unitarily equivalent to $\Delta_{\Er_\circ, 0}$.
+We point out that Hypothesis \eqref{e:hypC0old} is fulfilled by simple trees.
+We improve this condition in \eqref{e:hypC0} and discuss it Remark \ref{r:hypC0}.
+Since $G_0$ is a tree, we recall that $\Delta_{\Er_\circ, \theta}$ is unitarily equivalent to $\Delta_{\Er_\circ, 0}$.
 However, $G$ is a priori not a tree (recall that Zorn's Lemma ensures that every simple graph has a maximal subtree).
 Therefore it is interesting to observe that there is no hypothesis on $\theta$.
 We indicate that the inequality \eqref{e:tree1} is valid for a larger class of perturbations (see Proposition \ref{p:pertutree}).

 We point out that the first part of d), namely the absence of the essential spectrum, has been studied in many works, e.g., \cite{Kel, KL2, KL, KLW}.
 They generalize some ideas of \cite{DK, Fuj}.
 Their approach is based on some isoperimetric estimates and on the Persson's Lemma.
 The latter characterizes the infimum of the essential spectrum.